 When cooking meats, eggs, or halloumi (or other protein foods) allow the food to cook slightly (like a minute or two) before trying to flip or move the food around the pan.

 The food will be less ‘sticky’ after the proteins coagulate (or set) from that bit of time given to the cooking process.

-Cooking With Oil Or Butter
+Tips On Cooking (With Oil Or Butter)